Irish Bacon, Fried Cabbage with Bacon and Mashed Potatoes

 Fiber-rich veggie soup with homestyle soda bread – a gut-friendly meal, perfect for a cozy evening.

-Sauté the Mirepoix
+Sauté the aromatic vegetables

-Build and Simmer the Soup Base
+Build and simmer the soup base

 Prepare Oven and Pan (5 minutes): Preheat your oven to 375°F (190°C).
 Line a baking sheet with parchment paper or lightly grease it.